 If you’ve seen one interrogation room, you’ve seen them all.
 Four concrete walls and a floor that’s never been scrubbed of piss and blood.
 If you’re the guy chained to the scarred, steel table at the center of the room you’re probably doing your best not to add to the puddle.
-So when an ominous shadow fills the open doorway your bladder goes from the size of a fist to a newborn horse.
-Broad shoulders, a chiseled jaw, that no-nonsense frown so many military men often carry.
+So when an ominous shadow fills the open doorway your bladder goes from the size of a fist to the size of a newborn horse.
+The shadow carries broad shoulders, a chiseled jaw, that no-nonsense frown so many military men often carry.
 A genuine figure of authority.
 A master of tickling out secrets with the blade of a knife.

 If the paint wasn’t already flaking off the walls, the man’s cologne would have gotten the job done.
 Another dozen men with machine guns crowding out the room would just be overkill.
-But they’ll come in anyway.
-It’s enough to make anyone’s heart leap into their throat.
+But they’d come in anyway.
+It was enough to make anyone’s heart leap into their throat.
 Unless you’re a handsome bastard named Wade fucking Merrick.

 Luckily for the guy in the torture seat, that happened to be his name.
 Well, that wasn’t really his middle name, but you get the idea.

 Mr. No-nonsense closed the heavy door and sat in a chair opposite of him.
 “State your name and rank.”